Managing side effects

 your healthcare professional.

-For dietary tips on coping with a sore mouth and throat download our resources or watch our webinar: Eating with a
+dietary tips on coping with a sore mouth and throat read our

 Dry mouth